 Armira Villa, one of the most interesting monuments from the time of the Roman Empire, is located in Southern Bulgaria, 4 km southwest of Ivaylovgrad.

-In 1964 while building a dam, developers accidentally stumbled upon traces of an ancient building.
-The archaeological excavations that followed revealed the remains of a suburban villa dated from the period when the Roman Empire reigned over what is now Bulgarian territory.
-It was named Armira Villa after the small tributary of the River Arda whose bank the villa was built on.
+In 1964, while building a dam, developers accidentally stumbled upon traces of an ancient building.
+The archaeological excavations that followed revealed the remains of a suburban villa, dated from the period when the Roman Empire reigned over what is now a Bulgarian territory.
+It was named Armira Villa, after the small tributary of the River Arda whose bank the villa was built on.